 Zwivel's Complete Guide To Breast Implant Sizing

-Ultimately, the breast implant size you choose should reflect your aesthetic goals and personal desires.
-Your decision must also factor in long-term considerations such as your health, comfort and the aging process.
+The breast implant size that you choose should reflect both your aesthetic goals and lifestyle.
+Your decision must also factor in long-term considerations such as your health, comfort, and the aging process.

 So, what factors should inform and guide this very personal choice?
 There are a range of crucial questions you should take into account and discuss with your surgeon before settling on implant size.
 Some key considerations include:

 - Do I want a natural look, a slightly augmented look, or an obviously augmented look?

 - How will my breast augmentation impact my lifestyle?

 - How will my implants affect my bra and clothing choices?